The myths of Europe unanimously declare that on the night of November 1 a great and gloomy procession sweeps across the world.

 Введите интересующий Вас запрос — и Вы найдете нужный для Вас материал

-The power that truly made the soul of the ancient Greek tremble and filled it with a mystical sense was Dionysus — a god almost forgotten today, who has been reduced to the patron of winemaking.
+The Power that truly made the soul of the ancient Greek tremble, filling it with mystical awe, was Dionysus — a god almost forgotten in modern times, reduced to the patron of winemaking.

 The peculiarity of Kabbalah as it exists today lies precisely in its fusion of the pantheistic constructions of Neoplatonism and the mythic motifs of Gnosticism with the Jewish faith in the Bible as a world of symbols.